splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/view-detectors.rst

 To add or view linked detectors, select the bell icon in a chart.

 The following illustration shows two linked detectors for this chart.
-If you hover over a linked detector, you see options that let you :ref:`subscribe to the detector<subscribe>` by adding a new notification, open the detector for viewing or editing, or view the alerts triggered by the detector.
-To learn more, go to :ref:`view-alerts`.
+If you hover over a linked detector, you see options that let you view active alerts, open the detector for viewing and editing, :ref:`subscribe to the detector<subscribe>` by adding a new notification, or edit linked detectors for the chart.

 .. image:: /_images/images-detectors-alerts/detectors-related.png
    :width: 50%